openedx/credentials/docs/sharing/verifiable_credentials/quickstart.rst

 4. Ensure status list is accessible
 -----------------------------------

-Status List API endpoint is crucial for the feature.
-Once everything is configured correctly it must be publicly available:
+The Status List API endpoint is crucial for the feature.
+Once everything is configured correctly, it must be publicly available:

 .. code::